music-markdown/almost-in-time/Lucky - Jason Mraz.md

 c1:            Dm     G
 l3: I'll put a flower in your hair

 c1:                C                   Am
-l2: And though the breezes through trees
+l2: And though the breezes through the trees

 c1:         Dm                   G
 l2: Move so pretty, you're all I see